LibreOffice/loeclipse/README.md

 ### Working with Eclipse
 You can run and debug this extension with Eclipse.
 Just import the projects using *File->Import* and run/debug the project as an *Eclipse installation*.

-### Building an update site
+## Release Management

-To build an update site, run the following command in the `build` folder:
+After releasing a new version, we need to build the update site.
+To do that, run the following command in the `build` folder:

 `ant -Dlibreoffice.home=... -Declipse.home=...`